 Download now for:

-Ardour is an open-source DAW designed for Linux and available for MacOS.
-Its developer, Paul Davis, also invented the JACK sound server for Linux and worked previously as one of the original programmers at Amazon.
+Ardour is an open-source DAW designed for Linux and available for MacOS and Windows.
+Its developer, Paul Davis, also invented the Jack sound server for Linux and worked previously as one of the original programmers at Amazon.

 Ardour features highly versatile multi-track recording features that include the ability to import video for film scoring purposes, to record and edit either non-destructively or destructively, and to prepare any combination of individual tracks for recording.
-Its use of JACK makes it compatible with a number of outside applications, as well.
+Its use of Jack makes it compatible with a number of outside applications, as well.
 However, unlike other DAWs, Ardour does not come with any built-in effects or instruments and relies instead on the installation of third-party software.
-Unfortunately, it’s also not compatible with Windows.

 Download now for: